Right Management India Privacy Notice for RightAssess

 Depending on our relationship with you, we will collect personal information about you through your use of our Site and related communications.

-We may collect the following types of personal information (as permitted under local law and with consent where necessary):
+We may collect the following types of personal information (as permitted under local law and with consent where necessary) based on your roles in utilising RightAssess:

-• Information to identify you, such as your name and/or employee ID and, if you register on our Sites, your username and password;
+• Information to identify you, such as your name and, if you register on our Site, your username and password;

 • contact information, such as postal address, email address and telephone number;